Last updated on August 28th, 2021 at 05:19 pm

 This article first appeared in Florida Traveler.

-This guest post was written by Karuna Eberl and Steve Alberts, who live on Cudjoe Key in the Lower Keys, and bring a local’s perspective to their entertaining book “Key West & the Lower Keys Travel Guide.”
+This guest post was written by Karuna Eberl and Steve Alberts, who lived on Cudjoe Key in the Lower Keys and wrote an entertaining book “Key West & the Lower Keys Travel Guide.”
 (It’s a terrific book for anyone who loves the Keys, as Karuna and Steve clearly do.)